 - Transition.
 The DA recognizes that for sophisticated enterprise agile projects deploying the solution to the stakeholders is often not a trivial exercise.
 Delivery teams, as well as the enterprise overall, will streamline their deployment processes so that over time this phase become shorters and ideally disappears from adopting continuous deployment strategies.
 It takes discipline to evolve Transition from a phase to an activity.

 The DA framework does not prescribe a single lifecycle, unlike other agile methods such as Scrum.
-In the DAD book we focused on two versions of the lifecycle, the basic/agile and the advanced/lean versions, although since the first version came out we’ve also described a continuous delivery and an exploratory (Lean Startup) lifecycle.
-The point is that every team is in a unique situation, so for the DAD framework to be effective it must be flexible enough to support several versions of a lifecycle.
-Let’s explore four such versions of the lifecycle:
+In the DAD book we focused on two versions of the lifecycle, the basic/agile and the advanced/lean versions, although since the first version came out we’ve added three lifecycles, two supporting continuous delivery and an exploratory (Lean Startup) lifecycle.
+The point is that every team is in a unique situation, so for the DA framework to be effective it must be flexible enough to support several versions of a lifecycle.

 - The Agile/Basic Lifecycle: Extending Scrum